 Our treatment team is highly experienced with treating opiate addictions.
 As well as a vast technical understanding of the science behind the addiction, we understand that for many this addiction may be completely unique and separate to the person’s character.

-Within our Life Healing Centers and Treatment Clinics, we provide a safe environment allowing our clients to work through, let go, and redevelop the natural processes within the body that allow them to feel good again, naturally.
+At our Life Healing Centers we provide a safe environment allowing our clients to work through, let go, and redevelop the natural processes within the body to feel good again, naturally.
 Our unique combination of specialized opiate addiction treatment, together with the emotional and spiritual support provided at Breathe Life Healing Centers means that clients and families get their lives back, better than before.

 What are Opiates?